Measurements of hadron production in 90 GeV/c proton-carbon interactions: Data Reconstruction and Simulation

 \section{Data Reconstruction and Simulation}

+In each interaction, individual charged particle tracks are reconstructed in three-dimensional space in the NA61/SHINE detector.
+An example of an event display showing a single reconstructed 90 GeV$/c$ proton-carbon interaction is shown in Fig.~\ref{fig:na61evdisplay}.
 The neutral-hadron analysis relies on the NA61/SHINE Legacy Reconstruction Chain \cite{sipos2012offline}, which includes a $V^0$ finder and a Minuit-based $V^0$ fitter; the inclusion of the newly installed FTPCs for the charged-hadron analysis necessitated new track reconstruction software.
 The reconstruction with the FTPCs uses a Cellular-Automaton-based track seeding algorithm and a Kalman Filter track fitter \cite{adhikary2023measurementscharged}.

 A \GeantFour-based \cite{agostinelli2003geant4, allison2006geant4, allison2016recent} package simulates the passage of particles through the NA61/SHINE detectors and the detector response, and it is also used to evaluate reconstruction efficiency and detector acceptance.
 Reconstructing simulated events forms the basis for the Monte Carlo (MC) corrections, as described in Section \ref{sec:neutralMonteCarloCorrections}; the nominal MC corrections were calculated with \GeantFour version 10.7.0, using the FTFP\_BERT physics list.